This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

 “Why a titanium hammer when I can just get a five-dollar steel hammer?” – You might ask.
 A titanium hammer could bring you more benefits than you’d ever think of.

-There are many reasons that make titanium hammer the best choice despite their expensive cost.
+There are many reasons that make titanium hammers the best choice despite their expensive cost.

 Titanium is much lighter (45% lighter) than steel.
 A titanium hammer allows users to use 97% of energy from a swing, which is much higher than 70% from a normal steel hammer.
 It means that you can pound the same nail much faster, easier and still more efficiently.
 No more hassles swinging a heavy hammer, or carrying around a heavy toolbox.
 No more fatigue for the hand, or shoulder.

-Titanium, on the other hand, features the shock absorption to reduce those negative effects.
-A titanium hammer can sometimes be ten times less of the shock than one made of steel.
+Titanium, on the other hand, features shock absorption to reduce those negative effects.
+A titanium hammer can sometimes be ten times less of a shock than one made of steel.
 Your body will thank you for this.

 This design of a titanium hammer means it will not break.
 You won’t have to worry about having the head of your hammer fly off the handle or the handle snapped in half.
 You will have a tool that lasts till the end of time.